mrkaleArduinoLib/gbj_tm1637/README.md

 <a id="display"></a>
 ## display()
 #### Description
-The method transmits current content of the screen buffer to the driver, so that its content is displayed immediately and stays unchanged until another transmission.
+The method transmits current content of the screen buffer to the controller, so that its content is displayed immediately and stays unchanged until another transmission.
-- The method utilizes automatic addressing mode of the driver.
+- The method utilizes automatic addressing mode of the controller.

 #### Syntax
 	uint8_t display();